craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- 4 ounces Potion of Healing, *Apprentice* (250.00sp / potion)

 #### of Vitality
-A thin, grey, decarbonated potion commonly used by adventurers or field medics as preventative medicine.
+A thin, light grey, decarbonated potion commonly used by adventurers or field medics as preventative medicine.

 After digestion, once per minute, you gain (G * (1d4+1)) Temporary Hit Points.